 You get a call from someone who sounds like your grandchild or child.
 They are in distress and tell you that they are in jail and need bail money urgently!
 They also tell you not to tell anyone and give instructions on how to send the money.

-You’re alerted that there is fraud on your bank account.
-The alert provides a number and insists that you need to call to provide important verification information.
+You’re alerted that there is fraud on your bank account and you need to call your bank to provide important verification information, but the person provides the phone number.
 When you call, the person is asking for your personal banking information, address, passwords and more – something your actual bank would never do over the phone.